li-shangru/WikipediaDarkTheme/README.md

 ## Introduction

 Wikipedia Dark Theme is a script to give wikipedia pages a black color theme.
 I use wikipedia a lot, the white background really bugs me much.
-Especially after I stared at a dark IDE for some time.
+Especially after staring at a dark IDE for some time.
 Hence I made a Javascript to solve it.
 _Note: using this script will affect page loading speed._